LinuxSandboxingProject/LinuxSandboxingProject.github.io/README.md

 - splitting the process in broker and renderer will result in effective sandboxing

+- spilitting renderer will make use of a small number of syscalls, making filtering easier and maintainable

 - check on ipc, needs to be carefully designed

 ### Sandbox vs. container